apollographql/apollo-client/.changeset/plenty-wolves-fetch.md

 "@apollo/client": patch
 ---

-Fixed issue causing inactive queries to be executed when clearing or resetting the store
+Fixed issue causing inactive queries to be executed when clearing, resetting the store or refetching queries by DocumentNode or operation name.